brentp/jigv/README.md

-[igv.js](https://github.com/igvteam/igv.js) is a great way to view aligments and other genomic data files.
+[igv.js](https://github.com/igvteam/igv.js) is a great way to view aligments and other genomic data.
-It requires that the files are hosted on a server, like apache or nginx.
-It also requires writing html and javascript.
+It requires that the files are hosted on a server, like apache or nginx and it requires writing html and javascript.

-In a single binary, `jigv` provides a server and some default configuration, javascript and HTML so you can do:
+In a single binary, `jigv` provides a server and some default configuration, javascript, and HTML so you can do:

 ```
 jigv --open-browser --region chr1:34566-34999 *.bam /path/to/some.cram my.vcf.gz